The above cartoon was produced by an anonymous cartoonist.

 this pond, which is near the spot where a biologist saw an ivorybill in 2002.
 The photo may seem confusing unless studied carefully.

 1-3-08.
-It was still windy this morning, and the temperature got down to the low 20s.
-Since any kind of kayak incident could be serious in such weather, I decided to stay off the water again.
 I did some exploring in pine forest at Stennis that borders on the swamp near one of the trees that we have rigged.
-That area seems promising since it's closed to the public, isolated from human activities, and not too far from the hot zone.
+That area seems promising since it’s closed to the public, isolated from human activities, and not too far from the 2006 hot zone.

 1-4-08.
 I visited the Honey Island Swamp to check out an area where a local birder heard something similar to the sequence of taps in the Singer Tract recording.
 What made this report really intriguing is that a pileated flew in during the tapping and gave territorial calls.
 Pileateds here in the Pearl are a lot smarter than many humans in that they know that ivorybills exist, and they can get feisty when ivorybills encroach on their territories.
 On February 16, 2006, I heard three kents that were immediately followed by stern territorial calls from a pileated.
 I saw a Red-headed Woodpecker, which is rarely seen in the interior of the Pearl.
 The weather is finally warming up after the bitter cold spell.